mustackable-dev/Ormamu/docs/readme.md

 Ormamu supports composite keys for entities.
 You just need to decorate all the components of your composite key with the `[Key]` attribute (just like you would normally do for traditional primary keys).

-For each entity that uses a composite key, it is generally a good idea to define a dedicated type (class, record, or struct) that represents the structure of the composite key. _**Note: This is mandatory, if you plan to use `Get` or `BulkDelete` with an array of composite key entries.**_
+For each entity that uses a composite key, it is strongly recommended to define a dedicated type (class, record, or struct) that represents the structure of the composite key. _**Note: This is mandatory, if you plan to use `Get`, `BulkDelete`, `BulkUpdate` or `BulkPartialUpdate` operations with an array of composite key instances.**_

 This type should have properties whose names map one-to-one with the entity property names that comprise the composite key.